 Half a year later, on October 23, the terrorists struck again, this time at barracks that housed members of an international peacekeeping force sent to help restore order in the war-torn nation.
 Killed in this second attack were 242 Americans.

-Consequences After the Bombing of Beirut
+Aftermath of the Bombing of Beirut

 Less than ten minutes later, a similar attack occurred against the barracks of the French 3rd Company of the 1st Parachute Chasseur Regiment, 6 km away in the Ramlet al Baida area of West Beirut.
 As the suicide bomber drove his pickup truck toward the “Drakkar” building, French paratroopers began shooting at the truck and its driver.
 It is believed that the driver was killed, and the truck was immobilized and rolled to stop about fifteen yards from the building.
 A few moments passed before the truck exploded, bringing down the nine-story building, killing 58 French paratroopers.

 Many of the paratroopers had gathered on their balconies moments earlier to see what was happening at the airport.
 It was France’s worst military loss since the end of the Algerian War in 1962.